Windsor Police Cadets

 Once selected, candidates are required to attend a Member Orientation, followed by their first monthly meeting.
 Meetings are typically held at the Windsor Public Safety Complex on the Sunday that falls closest to the 1st of each month.
 At meetings, members receive a calendar, which details upcoming post activities.
 Additionally, members must successfully complete a six-month probationary period.

-Throughout the year, members participate in a variety of community service activities, including the Children’s Home of Cromwell field day; Chillin’ w/The Seniors; Connecticut Masons Child Identification Program; First Town Downtown’s “White Lights;” Mary’s Place Family Picnic; Project Santa, and the Torch Light Parade.
+Throughout the year, members participate in a variety of community service activities, including Chillin’ w/The Seniors; Connecticut Masons Child Identification Program; First Town Downtown’s “White Lights;” Mary’s Place Family Picnic; Project Santa, RANDOM ACTS OF KINDNESS, and the Torch Light Parade.
 Members also Adopt-a-Family for the Holidays and prepare meals for the homeless at the South Park Inn.
-Additionally, members assist with traffic and safety at the bike MS: BKM/Steelcase Ride; Columbus Day Soccer Tournament; C.T.Y.F.L.
-Cheerleading Competition; Dinosaur State Park Day; Lutz Children’s Museum Farm Day, Nightmare on Broad Street; Northwest Park Country Fair; SS&C Summer Wind Performing Arts Center; Shad Derby; Wapping Fair; Windsor High School’s Project Graduation; Windsor High School Warrior’s Football; and Windsor Locks Fire Department Carnival.
+Additionally, members assist with traffic and safety at the bike MS: BKM/Steelcase Ride; Columbus Day Soccer Tournament; Dinosaur State Park Day; Lutz Children’s Museum Farm Day, Nightmare on Broad Street; Northwest Park Country Fair; SHAD Derby; Wapping Fair; Windsor High School’s Project Graduation; Windsor High School Warrior’s Football; and Windsor Locks Fire Department Carnival.

-In appreciation of volunteer service, members are encouraged to attend socials, including the beach bash; Eastern States Exposition; Extreme Bowling; Family Cookout; Haunted Hay Ride; Holiday Magic; New Britain Rock Cats Baseball w/Fireworks; Overnight w/Laser Quest; Summer Sizzle/Splash; University of Hartford Hawks Basketball; Whirly Ball; and Winter Madness w/Skiing & Snowboarding.
+In appreciation of volunteer service, members are encouraged to attend socials, including the beach bash; Eastern States Exposition; Extreme Bowling; Family Cookout; Haunted Hay Ride; Holiday Magic; New Britain Rock Cats Baseball w/Fireworks; Overnight w/Laser Quest; Summer Sizzle/Splash; University of Hartford Hawks Basketball; Whirly Ball; and Winter Madness w/Skiing & Snowboarding or snow-tubing.
 Socials provide members with opportunities to interact in a “safe and positive” environment.

-To remain in Good Standing, members must attend at least 2/3 of hours available to them while receiving no more than two unexcused absences in a three-month review period; display exemplary behavior in the community, at school, and in the post; either not receive any D’s or F’s on their report card or actively participate in “Back on Track”, a program designed to help young adults achieve academic success; pay monthly dues, while missing no more than two consecutive months; submit the annual registration fee and packet; reimburse the post for any fines; and meet training requirements.
+To remain in Good Standing, members must attend at least 2/3 of hours available to them while receiving no more than two unexcused absences in a three-month review period; display exemplary behavior in the community, at school, and in the post; maintain passing grades IN ALL SUBJECTS or actively participate in “Back on Track”, a program designed to help young adults achieve academic success; pay monthly dues, while missing no more than two consecutive months; submit the annual registration fee and packet; reimburse the post for any fines; and meet training requirements.

 The post depends largely on the support of its sponsors.
-Our platinum sponsors include Copy Central and the Law Office of Cori-Lynn Webber, LLC.
-Our gold sponsors include Acutrim Inc. & The Faldo Family; Carmon Community Funeral Homes; SS&C Technologies, Inc.; Vanities Life; and Windsor Federal Savings.
-Our silver sponsors include Beverly Hills Limousine; Butler Company; Direct Mail Systems, Inc.; Integrity Graphics Inc.; Stop & Shop; and Valises, Inc. Additionally, the post receives financial support from the Town of Windsor, as well as, a number of local businesses, civic organizations, and friends.
-Members also generate funds through participation in fundraisers, including the Candy Sale; 1040EZ Run; Family & Friends Night @ Jim’s Pizzeria; Paintball; Spaghetti Supper; and “Windsor Chamber Cares” Auction.
+Our platinum sponsors include Copy Central.
+Our gold sponsors include Carmon Community Funeral Homes; SS&C Technologies, Inc.; and Windsor Federal Savings.
+Our silver sponsors include Accutron Inc. & The Faldu Family; Beverly Hills Limousine; Butler Company; Direct Mail Systems, Inc.; TAYLOR MADE SOUND; AND VANTIS LIFE.
+Additionally, the post receives financial support from the Town of Windsor, as well as, a number of local businesses, civic organizations, and friends.
+Members also generate funds through participation in fundraisers, including the ADOPT-A-FAMILY & “BEYOND COOL” CANDY SALES; BAKE SALES; BUFFALO WILD WINGS “BLAZE OFF;” “5-O” CAR SHOW; 1040EZ Run; GOLF TOURNAMENT; Spaghetti Supper; and “Windsor Chamber Cares” Auction.

 Created On: August 26, 2011